-A warm welcome to Avison, the house for day and boarding students in Year 6 to 9.
+A very warm welcome to Avison House for day and boarding students from Year 7 to 9.

 Avison is situated away from the main School in its own gardens.
-We strive to create a welcoming atmosphere where students can settle in quickly and where they are encouraged to grow up as well rounded individuals who are helpful, kind, tolerant and considerate.
-Avison is led by Mrs Malan, Houseparent; Mrs Cook, Assistant Houseparent; Mr Brickell, Resident Grad Assistant and a group of tutors.
-We are all here to support and assist you so that you may reach your full potential in a safe and happy environment.
+We strive to create a welcoming and homely atmosphere and are fully committed to providing you with a safe and secure House.
+You will be able to develop both academically and socially, becoming confident, well rounded individuals.
+Avison is led by Dr Brookes, Houseparent; Assistant Houseparents, Mrs Cook and Mr Brookes, and Miss McEvoy, Graduate Artist in Residence.
+We are all here to support you during your time on Avison in a community based on mutual trust and respect.